akileshjayakumar/space-shape-analyser/README.md

 ## Contributing

-Contributions to the Enterprise-2D Shape Analysis Program are welcome.
+Contributions to the Space Shape Analyser Program are welcome.
 Please feel free to fork the repository, make changes, and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License